Ashlin Alverez

 What school do you go to?
 Do you enjoy it?

-Are you in any clubs at your school?
+Are you in any clubs at school?

 What do you guys do in that club?

-You said you like music; is there a specific genre of music you like?
+You said you like music.
+Is there a specific genre of music you like?

 Is there anything you do outside of school, like hobbies or anything else you’re interested in?

 I love painting.
 I just did some paintings about two weeks ago for a program I was in that had just finished.
-I had to do a zine — basically, create an inspirational painting for people who do drugs.
+I had to do a zine — create an inspirational painting for people who do drugs.
 I did two sides, one side bright and the other red and black.
 [For the writing], I talked positively about what you can achieve [without] taking drugs.
-Then, for the other one, I spoke about the effects, where they live in a crazy world where you literally don't care about anything.
+For the other one, I spoke about the effects, where they live in a crazy world where they literally don’t care about anything.
 It was inspiring, and [the program organizer] loved it.
 I was looking at it and thought, I love how it came out.

-What kind of painting do you like [to do]?
+What kind of painting do you like to do?

 What’s your favorite childhood memory?